-Complaints alleging retaliation under this policy, including for the exercise of rights under this policy, must be filed in accordance with this policy and will be addressed promptly and equitably.
+Complaints alleging retaliation under this Title IX Sex-based Harassment Policy, including for the exercise of rights under this policy, must be filed in accordance with this policy and will be addressed promptly and equitably.
 Where the individual allegedly retaliating is not affiliated with the College and not otherwise subject to its policies, the College will process the complaint and take appropriate measures.